Rannóg Iniúchta Inmheánaigh -

 Internal Audit plans are approved by the Audit Committee and audit staff present reports on the work of internal audit to the Audit Committee at every meeting.
 An Annual Report is prepared to summarise and to highlight significant control and risk issues.

-Internal audit provides a consulting service for Management to aid the identification of risks and makes recommendations to management about improving the operational, financial and governance control systems with a view to attaining best value for money in DIT.
+Internal audit provides a consulting service for Management to aid the identification of risks and makes recommendations to management about improving the operational, financial and governance control systems with a view to attaining best value for money in TU Dublin.

 Internal Audit is required to deliver impartial and unbiased judgements.
 To enhance this objectivity, Internal Audit will remain independent of the activities audited.